PrassesKhadka/Extra/Sarbham.md

 **Reasoning:**
 > I have used recursive solution to this,which can be optimized using memoisation but since this is a simple algorithm, such optimisation is actually not needed and would be regarded as overengineering the solution in my opinion.
 I had to use the n/2 thing because if after shortening the first time, if the length of the total string is still >16 then we will have to shorten the word which is less then 10 since n=10 by default, this will continue until the total string is less than 16.
+> Also i have not used the nested if else if block but rather chosen a cleaner and more readable approach like above.

 <br>